soofstad/react-oauth2-pkce/README.md

   tokenExpiresIn?: number // default: null
   // Can be used if auth provider doesn't return refresh token expiration time in token response refreshTokenExpiresIn?: number // default: null
+  // Whether or not to post 'scope' when refreshing the access token refreshWithScope?: boolean // default: true
 }

 ```